 Instant responsibility, long-term development

 Being involved in a variety of important strategy projects also boosted her overall career development.
 “You get a deep understanding of different industries,” she says, “and you learn about the market and the customers.
-You understand how a large company like Siemens works.
-That’s something you don’t find elsewhere.”
+You understand how a company works.
+That’s something you rarely find elsewhere.”

-At SMC, Lu Yao acquires new tools, methodologies and insights with every consulting project she works on – an excellent foundation for her future career, wherever it might take her.
+At Siemens Advanta Consulting, Lu Yao acquires new tools, methodologies and insights with every consulting project she works on – an excellent foundation for her future career, wherever it might take her.

 Digitalization: challenges and opportunities

-Today, Lu Yao helps Siemens businesses discover new opportunities and introduce technological innovations.
-“Digitalization is one of the key topics for Siemens, and as Consultants we’re often part of the teams that tackle the most challenging questions,” she says.
+Today, Lu Yao helps customers discover new opportunities and introduce technological innovations.
+“Digitalization is one of the key topics for many companies, and as consultants we’re often part of the teams that tackle the most challenging questions,” she says.
 “We identify new trends with our clients, help them to decide whether a market is interesting, and help them to develop new business models.
 We sit together, analyze, discuss and create a strategy that’s implementable and creates lasting change.”

-Digitalization is one of the key topics for Siemens, and as Consultants we’re often part of the teams that tackle the most challenging questions.Lu Yao Song
+Digitalization is one of the key topics for many companies, and as consultants we’re often part of the teams that tackle the most challenging questions.Lu Yao Song